openhab/org.openhab.binding.zwave/doc/inovelli/lzw31dimmer_0_0.md

 ### Parameter 9: Default Level ( Local )

 Default dim level when pressed locally
-Default dim level for the switch when pressed locally
+<p&gtDefault dim level for the switch when pressed locally</p&gt <p&gt0 = Switch will return to the level it was prior to being off, 1=1%, 100=100%</p&gt

-0 = Switch will return to the level it was prior to being off, 1=1%, 100=100% Values in the range 0 to 100 may be set.
+Values in the range 0 to 100 may be set.

 The manufacturer defined default value is ```0```.